Parallel processing (psychology): Limitations

 Limitations of parallel processing have been brought up in several analytical studies.
 The main limitations highlighted include capacity limits of the brain, attentional blink rate interferences, limited processing capabilities, and information limitations in visual searches.

 There are processing limits to the brain in the execution of complex tasks like object recognition.
-All parts of the brain cannot process at full capacity parallelly.
+All parts of the brain cannot process at full capacity in a parallel method.
 Attention controls the allocation of resources to the tasks.
 To work efficiently, attention must be guided from object to object.

 These limits to attentional resources sometimes lead to serial bottlenecks in parallel processing, meaning that parallel processing is obstructed by serial processing in between.
 However, there is evidence for coexistence of serial and parallel processes.